William Nicholas (officer)

 In 1806, he followed the expedition to Sicily, fought at Maida, took part in the capture of Scylla, and was promoted second captain.
 In 1807, in the Egyptian campaign, he distinguished himself at Rosetta by assisting to carry the wounded General Meade to safety.
 In 1808, he took part in the defence of Scylla, and was mentioned in despatches.
 He also made a report on the western country of Sicily which was highly approved.
 In 1809, he was sent on a mission to the Spanish army in Spain, and served with General Blake's army at Alcanitz.
 He went to England at the end of 1809 to regain his health.

-In 1810, he was sent to Cadiz as second engineer officer of the defence, and on the death of Major Lefebure at Matagorda he succeeded to the command of the Engineers at Cadiz.
+In 1810, he was sent to Cádiz as second engineer officer of the defence, and on the death of Major Lefebure at Matagorda he succeeded to the command of the Engineers at Cádiz.
 He distinguished himself at Barrosa in 1811, and was publicly thanked on the field by Sir Thomas Graham.
 In 1812, at Badajoz, he made considerable efforts to move men into the Santa Maria breach.
 Leading at least two charges, he was four times wounded.
 He was shot again leading a third charge and had to be dragged from the field to receive treatment.
 He died eight days later, with the brevet rank of major conferred upon him.